pivotal-cf/docs-aws-services/guidelines.md

      Delete in progress.
 Use 'cf services' or 'cf service mydb1' to check operation status.

+##S3
+Creating an S3 bucket is simple.
+It will utilize default region and tags settings configured by the PCF operator:

+    cf cs aws-s3 standard bucket1

+You can create a bucket in a specific region, very useful for ensuring lower latency for end users.
+The following example creates a bucket in the Tokyo region:

+    cf cs aws-s3 standard tokyobucket -c '{ "CreateBucket": { "CreateBucketConfiguration": { "LocationConstraint": "ap-northeast-1"} } }'

 ##Troubleshooting Problems
 1. As a PCF operator, when deploying the tile by clicking "Apply Changes" I get an error "A client error (InvalidClientTokenId) occurred when calling the GetUser operation: The security token included in the request is invalid."
 Reason: The AWS credentials are not valid, please recheck them or recreate the credentials.
+2. As a PCF operator, when deleting the product tile, I get an error "Can not remove brokers that have associated service instances".
+Reason: Your service broker currently has service instances that are active.
+They must be deleted before the tile can be deleted.
 2. As an App developer, when trying to create a service, I get an error "Service broker error: InvalidClientTokenId: The security token included in the request is invalid."
 Reason: The AWS credentials are not valid, please ask your PCF operator to recheck them or recreate the credentials.